ember-learn/guides-source/guides/release/ember-inspector/object-inspector.md

 ### Custom Property Grouping

 Some properties are not only grouped by inheritance, but also by framework level semantics.
-For example, if you inspect an Ember Data model, you can see `Attributes`, `Belongs To`, `Has Many`, and `Flags` groups.
+For example, if you inspect an EmberData model, you can see `Attributes`, `Belongs To`, `Has Many`, and `Flags` groups.